lindenb/jvarkit/docs/VCFTrios.md

     -A, --attribute
       INFO Attribute name containing the name of the affected samples.
       Default: MENDEL
+    --bcf-output
+      If this program writes a VCF to a file, The format is first guessed from the file suffix.
+Otherwise, force BCF output.
+The current supported BCF version is: 2.1 (last checked 2019-11-15)
+      Default: false
     -d, --dicard
       Discard the variant if there is NO mendelian violation.
       Default: false